 The East Africa chapter is headquartered in Nairobi, Kenya and covers Ethiopia, Kenya, Rwanda, Tanzania, and Uganda.

-The Uganda Entrepreneurial Ecosystem Initiative (UEEI) is a two-phase initiative aimed at bolstering entrepreneurship in two regions of Uganda.
-Phase I, launched in 2018, comprised an assessment of the environment in which SGBs operate in Kampala and Gulu, as well as the design of a strategy to strengthen those two entrepreneurial ecosystems.
-Phase II, which began in 2020, is a multiyear, multi-stakeholder initiative that seeks to comprehensively address the binding constraints that were identified in Phase I.
+The Uganda Entrepreneurial Ecosystem Initiative (UEEI) was a two-phase initiative aimed at bolstering entrepreneurship in two regions of Uganda.
+Phase I, launched in 2018, comprised an assessment of the environment in which SGBs operated in Kampala and Gulu, as well as the design of a strategy to strengthen those two entrepreneurial ecosystems.
+Phase II, which began in 2020, was a multiyear, multi-stakeholder initiative that sought to comprehensively address the binding constraints that had been identified in Phase I.

 Every entrepreneur operates within an ecosystem that determines the access to talent, finance, and markets that they need to grow their business.
 ANDE’s Entrepreneurial Ecosystem Maps serve as a tool for stakeholders to learn about the organizations providing support to small and growing businesses (SGBs) in a specific city, region, or country.